ragardner/tktrees/DOCUMENTATION.md

 When loading a file saved with program data the sheet and changelog in the program data, not the visible sheet, will take precedent.
 This means any edits in the viewable sheet will not be loaded.

-To disable saving with program data go to Options -> XLSX save options -> Save xlsx with program data.
+To disable saving with program data go to File -> Settings -> xlsx save options -> Save with app data.

 If choosing to save program data any sheet named "program_data" will be overwritten when saving a workbook.